Corn Kings and One-Horse Thieves

 The Corn Latitudes

 Beyond the Coal Field

 A dispatch about one of Illinois labor's lost causes

-Magazine introduction: To protect the interests of its members, the UMW fights battles on several fronts—some of them a good distance from the coal fields.
+Illinois Issues introduction: To protect the interests of its members, the UMW fights battles on several fronts—some of them a good distance from the coal fields.
 The union's challenge is to maintain economic benefits while meeting its obligation to see that working conditions are as clean and safe as possible.

 * * *

-The dangers of mining coal for a living are well-known.
-But injury and early death are not the only threats to the well-being of miners.
+The dangers of mining coal for a living are well-known, but injury and early death are not the only threats to the well-being of miners.
 Unemployment, seasonal layoffs, low wages, and pensionless futures have been equally crippling.
-Disarming both the physical and the economic threats to their membership has been the main goal of the United Mine Workers (UMW) since its founding in 1890.
+Disarming both the physical and the economic threats to their membership has been the main goal of the United Mine Workers (UMW) since its founding in 189 0.

 The UMW's mandate may be reduced to two issues: money and safety.
 Of the two, safety often has taken precedence, perhaps because higher wages are meaningless if one is not alive to spend them.
 Indeed, the United Mine Workers deals with issues that may mean life or death to its members in a way that may be unique within American trade unions.
 Coal mining remains one of the most dangerous ways to make a living.
 The records of the Illinois Department of Mines and Minerals (IDMM) list more than 8,700 miners who died and 90,000 who were injured in Illinois mines between 1882 (when statistics first were kept) and 1978.